After-Shock/Cloudbox-wiki/Updating-Cloudbox.md

-Updating Cloudbox is not recommended, but it can be done.
+Updating Cloudbox is not required, but steps below are provided if you want to do so.

 Steps are typically:

 1. Ensure you have a recent [[backup | Backup & Restore#backup]].